llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/cppcoreguidelines/avoid-do-while.rst

 .. option:: IgnoreMacros

-  Ignore the check when analyzing macros.
+  See :doc:`global options <clang-tidy/GlobalOptions>`.
   This is useful for safely defining function-like macros:

   .. code-block:: c++